LittleKidogo/software-apprentice-syllabus/systems_software_engineer/README.md

 1. Work with a teammate to complete a sprint planning session
 2. Work with a teammate to complete a sprint retrospective session
 3. Compile a sprint plan and present it
-4. Compile a sprint retrospective and prentent it
+4. Compile a sprint retrospective and present it

 ## WEEK 8 - 11